Securing the Cloud: Why SIEM Is Not Right for SaaS Security

 While SIEM still has its place in cybersecurity, it no longer has a place in organizations with hybrid cloud environments.
 Businesses can get significantly more bang for their buck by outsourcing their security operations to a SOC-as-a-service provider that has the resources to ingest and parse all of your log data sources, and the expertise on hand to provide continuous threat detection and incident response services.

-To learn more about SOC-as-a-service for cloud and hybrid IT environments, download our free white paper by clicking on the banner below.
+To learn more about SOC-as-a-service for cloud and hybrid IT environments, download our free white paper.